Léo Stronda

 Leonardo Schulz Cardoso (born July 5, 1992), also known as Leo Stronda, is a Brazilian bodybuilder, YouTuber and former rapper.
 He was vocalist and one of the founders of the hip-hop duo Bonde da Stronda.
 He is also known for his clothing line, XXT Corporation.
-Stronda has a channel in Brazil about bodybuilding, Fábrica de Monstros, with more than 2,5 million subscribers, but he lost the channel because of contract problems.
-His new channel is called simply Leo Stronda and it's currently with 3 million subscribers.
+Stronda had a channel in Brazil about bodybuilding named "Fábrica de Monstros", with more than 2,5 million subscribers, which he lost due to contract problems.
+His new channel is called simply "Leo Stronda" and it currently has around 3 million subscribers.

 Biography

 Leonardo Schulz Cardoso was born 5 July 1992, in Rio de Janeiro, Brazil.
 He is a childhood friend of Diego Villanueva, with whom he formed the group Bonde da Stronda in 2006.

 Cardoso is also a bodybuilder who began to be interested in the sport at the age of 16.
 He has participated in several competitions.
 The single "Bonde da Maromba" references his bodybuilding and was released along with a music video on 17 December 2012.
 His social media presence includes posts on nutrition, health, wellness, training tips as well as projects and competitions.